Narrow-bandwidth Television Association

 Modern Components

-Many people visiting various historic sites around cannot have missed the beauty of a laser light show or have viewed one in a night club.
-Commercial laser's originally prohibitively expensive are now available to the experimenter as shown at a recent convention by Colin Hopper.
+Much of the technology today would not have been available to the original pioneers.
+High-brightness LED's replace neon lamps; sensitive semiconductors replace the original photo-multipliers.
+Experiments with CRT's, LCD's and even photosensitive welding goggles have been investigated for use with NBTV.
+Many people visiting various historic sites around cannot have missed the beauty of a laser light show or have viewed one in a nightclub.
+Commercial lasers, originally prohibitively expensive, are now available to the experimenter as shown at a recent convention by Colin Hopper.
 Although we strongly recommend that they are used by persons competent in their use for safety reasons, these can be pressed into operation for NBTV use.
-By varying the intensity and deflection of the laser a picture can be displayed on a wall.
+By varying the intensity and deflection of the laser a picture can be projected on the wall.

 Personal Computer